vladikovz/SocialNet/README.md

 ProfilePage:

+- Bio Block
+    - Colorful avatar
--   rating stars
+    - Rating stars
 - Block for the tips or the advertisement
+- Buttons block:
--   list of my ads
+    - List of my ads
+    - Settings

 ## Stack: